 No one gets out completely unscathed.
-I tis just that the level of damage in imperceptible in some people and very perceptible in others.
+The level of damage caused by the FQ’s is imperceptible in some people and very perceptible in others.
 If you have an adverse event response to the Fluoroquinolones (FQs) your body took a tremendous hit from a toxic perspective.
 It reached critical mass.
 Even though some people recover and go one to live a fairly normal life, there usually is some sort of permanent cellular damage.
 For instance a high intensity athlete may never go back to performing at the same intensity level as before.
-But before you get super upset about any of these statements keep in mind that substances that are seemly innocuous such as hair coloring can cause permanent cellular changes and damage.
+But before you get super upset about any of these statements keep in mind that substances that are seemly innocuous, such as hair coloring, can cause permanent cellular changes and damage.
 I am not trying to downplay the seriousness of any FQ adverse event, just make sure to keep a balanced perspective.

 Again, personal metabolization variables dictate how well your body can handle the onslaught that was placed upon it by the FQ’s, so they subsequently dictate recovery timelines and levels of functioning as well.
 Again factors such as inherited genetic traits, age, environmental variables, all come into play, with genetics being one of the biggest players.